denistiago/run_analysis.R/codebook.md

 * **SubjectID**: Subject identifier for each of the participants

 ### Cleaning and Normalizing Data
-The script 'run_analysis.R' transforms the original data into a specific tidy data set that includes only those features that have to do with the mean or standard deviation.
-The script itself follows the following steps:
+The script 'run_analysis.R' transforms the original data into a summary data set of mean by subject and activity.
+The steps to complete this process are performed as follows:

 1. Read data from raw text files into data frames (data assumed to be downloaded prior to script execution)
 2. Merge test and train subject data.